Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Acknowledgments

 \section{Acknowledgments}

-I would like to thank members of the Mason Phonetics and Phonology Lab for discussion on previous versions of this topic, as well as the attendees of the 188th Meeting of the Acoustical Society of America for their feedback on this project.
+I would like to thank members of the Mason Phonetics and Phonology Lab for discussion of previous versions of this topic, as well as the attendees of the 188th Meeting of the Acoustical Society of America for their feedback on this project.
 I would also like to extend thanks to Pertti Palo for identifying bugs and shortcomings in the user-interface for this feature in MAPS.
-All errors are, of course, my own.
+I am additionally grateful to two anonymous reviewers and the associate editor for their insightful comments and genuine engagement with the paper.
+All remaining errors are, of course, my own.